Thermodynamics of interacting hard rods on a lattice: long range interaction

 \section{long range interaction}

-The precedent calculations can be generalized to the case where the interaction is not limited to the nearest neighbor interaction.
+The precedent calculations can be generalized to the case where the interaction is not limited to the nearest-neighbor interaction.
 In this case, the potential energy of each particle results from the interaction with all other particles of the system.
-We present here a general formalism to deal with the long range interaction and we present two specific examples in the next section.
+We present here a general formalism to deal with the long-range interaction and we present two specific examples in the next section.
 The total potential energy is given by

-where $\phi_{i,j}=\phi(x_i,x_j)$ is the interparticle interaction, $x_i$ the position on the lattice of rod $i$. $n_i$ and $n_j$ are the occupations numbers of sites $i$ and $j$.
+where $\phi_{i,j}=\phi(x_i,x_j)$ is the interparticle interaction, $x_i$ the position on the lattice of rod $i$.
 The total interaction potential between particle $i$ and the rest of the system can be written as